EranBoudjnah/CleanArchitectureForAndroid/README.md

     2. **Simplicity** - from experience, setting up and using Hilt (unlike the underlying Dagger) is considerably easier than using Koin.
 Hilt also introduces fewer breaking changes over time.

+- ***XML*** **vs** ***Jetpack Compose***

+  Why not both?
+I still have a lot of concerns around **Jetpack Compose**.
+Even so, it was important to me to show the presented architecture works well regardless of the UI mechanism chosen.
+As an exercise, I invite you to try and replace the UI layer from Compose to XML or vice versa without updating the Presentation layer.

 ### Links